JetBrains/guide/site/java/tutorials/creating-a-project-from-github/git-fetch/index.md

 ![Git Fetch Remotes in the Git Log Tool Window](git-fetch-remotes.png)

-Another way of performing a Git fetch is to click on the **Fetch All Remotes** button on the Branches tree toolbar in the Git Log window.
+Another way of performing a Git fetch is to click **Fetch All Remotes** on the Branches tree toolbar in the Git Log window.
 This will also update the project.

 ![Git Fetch All Remotes Button](fetch-all-remotes.png)